RayHightower/troop534/source/_posts/2014-09-13-scouts-pilot-openrov-underwater-robot.markdown

 {% imgcap middle /images/openrov_boy_scout_troop534.jpg Members of Troop 534 with OpenROV %}
 Members of Boy Scout Troop 534 took an [OpenROV underwater robot](http://rayhightower.com/blog/2014/06/16/citizen-science-with-openrov/) for a spin in Lake Michigan on Saturday morning.
 The weather was cold (in the 40s in September) but the OpenROV held its own in the choppy lake water.
 <!--more-->
-{% imgcap middle /images/boy_scouts_pilot_openrov.jpg Scouts pilot OpenROV.
+{% imgcap middle /images/openrov_tether_umbrella_scouts.jpg Scouts prep for OpenROV launch.
 Umbrella helps reduce screen glare. %}

+{% imgcap middle /images/boy_scouts_pilot_openrov.jpg Scouts pilot OpenROV. %}

 ###What the Group Learned
 Science is all about learning from experiments, whether the experiments are successful or not.
 Here are a few things learned during today's water venture: